cap-js/docs/about/index.md

 <br>

 The _Cloud Application Programming Model_ (CAP) is a framework of languages, libraries, and tools for building *enterprise-grade* cloud applications.
-It guides developers along a *golden path* of proven [best practices](#enterprise-best-practices), served [out-of-the-box](#served-out-of-the-box), and hence greatly reducing boilerplate and tedious recurring tasks.
+It guides developers along a *golden path* of proven [best practices](#enterprise-best-practices), served [out-of-the-box](#served-out-of-the-box), and hence greatly reduces boilerplate code and tedious recurring tasks.

 In effect, CAP-based projects benefit from a primary [focus on domain](#focus-on-domain) in close collaboration with domain experts, and from [accelerated development](#grow-as-you-go) at minimised costs.
 CAP's *agnostic design* shields developers from overly technical disciplines, and fosters [evolution w/o disruption]() in a world of rapidly changing technologies.